Day 00: Arrival in Nepal Airport 1350mtrs.

 Day 08: Chhekam Park-Lamagaon-Chhule to Mu Gumpa 3700mtrs/ 7-8hours.

-Manaslu Tsum Valley Trek trail leads leads us to explore the joined villages of Chhokang and Paro and climb north to a retreat where Lama Kongchog died after 26 years of meditation.
+Manaslu Tsum Valley Trek trail leads us to explore the joined villages of Chhokang and Paro and climbs north to a retreat where Lama Kongchog died after 26 years of meditation.
 His child reincarnation, found in the village, was subject of the award-winning DVD “Unmistaken child”.
 Our trek leads to the East passing small villages and past a local school.
-Climb over a ridge of chortens and past Lamagaon 3302mtrs through the flat fields, looking across the extensive crops and fast flowing river to the huge courtyard of the Rachen Gompa 320mtrs.
+Climb over a ridge of Chortens and past Lamagaon 3302mtrs through the flat fields, looking across the extensive crops and fast flowing river to the huge courtyard of the Rachen Gompa 320mtrs.
 This nunnery monastery is managed by the main Kathmandu Kapan Monastery.
-We can walk up to visit Milerepa Cave, one of the most sacred caves in the Tsum Valley.
+We can walk up to visit Milarepa Cave, one of the most sacred caves in the Tsum Valley.
 The great Buddhist Yogi Chyuchin Milarepa, the famous Tibetan saint, was believed to have meditated here.
-Again cross the Shiar Khola to village of Phurbe 3251mtrs.
+Again cross the Shiar Khola t the village of Phurbe 3251mtrs.
 Further up to Chhule and have lunch there and after that follow the Shiar Khola and take way to left and up to Mu Gompa.
-Over night at the Monastry, Mu Gompa with Spectacular Mountains and valley view.
+Overnight at the Monastry, Mu Gompa with Spectacular Mountains and valley view.